Jonestown: Selection and establishment of Guyanese land

 In 1974, after traveling to an area of northwestern Guyana with Guyanese officials, Jones and the Temple negotiated a lease of over 3,800 acres of land in the jungle located 150 mi west of the Guyanese capital of Georgetown.
-The site, located near the disputed border with Venezuela, was isolated and had soil of low fertility, even by Guyanese standards.
+In 1976, Guyana approved the lease (retroactive to April 1974).
+The site, located near the disputed border with Venezuela, was isolated and had soil of low fertility.
 The nearest body of water was 7 mi away by muddy roads.